 2. How to Negotiate

 In any sales situation, negotiation is going to come into play with certain clients.
 Not knowing how to deal with negotiations can signal disaster for your sales team.
 It could mean losing the client or sale entirely, or else making compromises that are not advantageous to your bottom line.
 A big part of any training company’s mandate is teaching a sales team how to approach a negotiation situation.
-Negotiations can be a healthy part of business, but negotiations should also always be a
+Negotiations can be a healthy part of business, but negotiations should also always be a win-win situation

 for both the client and the sales person.
 A great negotiation is advantageous to both parties and helps strengthen the relationship between your company and your clients.